 [Ed ~ It ought to have been "Speculative

-Society of Edinburgh - my mistake.]
+Society of 'Edinburgh' " - my mistake.
+LINK]

 House of Lords